 If you would like to learn more about apprenticeships, read our Legal Apprenticeship guide here:

-Becoming a Chartered Legal Executive is an alternative route into a legal career that costs less than a standard UK university degree!
-CILEx requires 4 GCSEs including English and an entrance exam to gain a place onto the programme.
+Becoming a Chartered Legal Executive is an alternative route into a legal career that costs less than a standard UK university degree.
+CILEx requires four GCSEs including English and an entrance exam to gain a place onto the programme.

 You also have the option to qualify as a solicitor after becoming a ‘Fellow’, most people who go down this route are also normally exempt from training contracts!
 Definitely a great option to consider.

 Work varies but can often involve supporting lawyers with client work – missing out on the degree doesn’t sound too bad when you’re straight into this paid legal career!
-Since you already have your ‘foot through the door’, there is often flexibility to train on the job in the firm you’re in, so your solicitor dream may be closer than you think.
+Since you already have your ‘foot through the door’, there is often flexibility to train on the job in the firm you’re in.

 Legal secretaries carry a lot of responsibility and many also have direct access to the board through attending board meetings.
 These are opportunities many senior partners or management may not be able to access.
 If responsible and communicative are two words you’d use to describe yourself, check out this role.